apache/druid/docs/querying/set-query-context.md

 - Set priorities to ensure critical queries get computational resources first.
 - Adjust memory limits for queries that process large datasets.

-Druid provides several ways to set query context, and the method you use depends on how and where you're submitting your query.
+The way you set the query context depends on how you submit the query to Druid, whether using the web console or API.
+It also depends on whether your query is Druid SQL or a JSON-based native query.
-This guide lists how to set query context for each method of submitting queries.
+This topic shows you how to set the query context for each application.

 Before you begin, identify which context parameters you need to configure in order to establish your query context as query context carriers.
 For available parameters and their descriptions, see [Query context reference](query-context-reference.md).